sadiapeerzada/LifePal/README.md

 LifePal is not just an application; it is a clinical intervention.
 By unifying the reasoning power of **Google Gemini**, the secure infrastructure of **Microsoft Azure**, and the regional heart of the **Alig Care Foundation**, we have created a digital sanctuary that ensures no one fights cancer alone.

+LifePal is fully developed, deployed, and production-ready from an architectural and engineering standpoint.
+All core features function correctly in local and test environments.
+However, a small subset of advanced AI-powered features—such as real-time medical grounding and external cancer resource discovery—depend on Google’s Gemini Grounding tools, which require API keys tied to a Google Cloud project with billing enabled.
+To ensure user security and compliance, these keys are not embedded in the public deployment.
+Once the appropriate API keys are configured, these features will activate instantly without requiring any further code changes.

+## You can check out the live LifePal application here: https://life-pal.vercel.app/

 ***

 **Maintained by:** Senior Frontend Engineering Team